-New Zealand agritech will be transformed through the application of the guiding principles of industry policy: taking a partnership approach; building a strong evidence base for action; using specific sector strategies/roadmaps; leveraging international connections; and providing clear and consistent signals from government.
+New Zealand agritech will be transformed through the application of the guiding principles of industry policy: taking a partnership-led approach; building a strong evidence base for action; using specific sector strategies; leveraging international connections; providing clear and consistent signals from government and industry; ensuring activity is supporting better jobs ; working in partnership with Māori; ensuring short-term actions are consistent with our long-term vision; and ensuring our activity is contributing positively to sustainability goals.

 We know that a 'business as usual' approach will not result in transformation.
 Funding the activities and initiatives resulting from this work will be a critical part of ensuring the actions lead to meaningful growth.
+Reflecting this, the government has committed \$11.4 million as part of Budget 2020 to implement the action plan of this agritech ITP.